thekarel/awesome-latin/README.md

 ## Latin Material

-- [Latin at Archive.org](https://archive.org/search?query=%28language%3Alat+OR+language%3A%22Latin%22%29) - A mind boggling amount of Latin books, audio and other resources.
+- [Latin at Archive.org](https://archive.org/search?query=%28language%3Alat+OR+language%3A%22Latin%22%29) - A mind-boggling amount of Latin books, dictionaries, audio and other resources.